Prevacid OTC Side Effects

 Applies to lansoprazole: oral capsule delayed release, oral packet, oral powder for suspension, oral tablet disintegrating delayed release

-Along with its needed effects, lansoprazole (the active ingredient contained in Prevacid OTC) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lansoprazole (the active ingredient contained in Prevacid OTC) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lansoprazole:More common
+If any of the following side effects occur while taking lansoprazole, check with your doctor immediately:More common

 - skin rash or itching